dreikanter/alex.musayev.com/README.md

 # Single-page home page

-This is a static website built with [public-static](https://github.com/dreikanter/public-static).
+This is a static personal website built with [public-static](https://github.com/dreikanter/public-static).